- SPAN 1004, 5 credits

 Spanish 1003/1004 Textbook Cycle

-Please note: CIS partners offering Spanish 1003 and/or 1004 plan on a four-year textbook rotation.
+Please note: SPANPORT is in the middle of a curriculum redesign and will be launching a new textbook in 2024-2025 and adopted in CIS in 2025-2026.
+After that CIS partners will offer Spanish 1003 and/or 1004 on a four-year textbook rotation.
 U of M CIS textbook support for each edition will be sustained for at least four years.
-Tentative plan for the next edition cycle in 2019.

 If you have questions about textbook use, please contact Jan Erickson at firstname.lastname@example.org.